 Known as the vestibular system, this sense functions below the level of our cerebral cortex and we often take it for granted.
-The vestibular nerve is the first fiber tract in the brain to begin myelination (a process by which fatty layer accumulates around nerve cells—enabling transmission of faster information for complex brain processes).
-By only 5 months after gestation, the vestibular apparatus is ready and the vestibular pathways to eyes and spinal cord have begun the process of myelination so the entire system works effectively.
+The vestibular nerve is the first fiber tract in the brain to begin myelination (a process by which a fatty layer accumulates around nerve cells enabling transmission of faster information for complex brain processes).
+By only 5 months after gestation, the vestibular apparatus is ready and the vestibular pathways to eyes and spinal cord have begun the process of myelination, so the entire system works effectively.

 Babies crave vestibular stimulation through repetitive motion like swinging and bouncing.
 They even do it themselves by bouncing and shaking their heads at 6-8 months of age.
 Studies suggest that the stimulation of the vestibular system in babies results in more advanced development of reflexes and motor skills.
 This stimulation is also beneficial with very young infants; they cry less when they are being rocked or changed in position.
 Vestibular stimulation has a profound impact on a baby’s overall behavioral state, resulting in greater overall alertness.
 This alertness is ideal for learning and absorbing information effectively.
 Next time you go out for a run, you will appreciate this system.
 How would your perception change if jogging made you see the world bobbing up and down?